 While occasional coughing is normal, sometimes it can be caused by a more serious condition that needs medical attention.
-That’s why it’s important to know when to see a doctor for a cough.
+That’s why it’s important to know when to see a doctor or healthcare professional for a cough.

 There are different classifications of coughs.
 These are based on the length of time the cough has been present.

-- Chronic cough.
-A cough is considered chronic when it lasts longer than 8 weeks.
+- Chronic cough: A cough is considered chronic when it lasts longer than

 Coughs can also be classified as productive or nonproductive.

 A cough is a common symptom of coronavirus disease 19 (COVID-19), the illness caused by the novel coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 The incubation period for COVID-19 can be between 2 to 14 days with an average of

 A cough that’s associated with COVID-19 is usually dry.
 But the Centers for Disease Control and Prevention (CDC) notes that in some cases, it can be wet.

 If you have a mild case of COVID-19, you may choose to use cough medications or other home remedies to help ease your cough.

 - digestive symptoms such as nausea, vomiting, or diarrhea